Mataderos Fair: A Gaucho Market on the Outskirts of Buenos Aires

 When the Mataderos Fair Takes Place

-The Mataderos Fair takes place every Sunday from 11 a.m. to 8 p.m., mid-March through mid-December.
+The Mataderos Fair is every Sunday from 11 a.m. to 8 p.m., mid-March through mid-December.

-In the summer months of January and February the feria runs on Saturday nights from 6 p.m. instead of during the day.
-There are no horse games when the fair is at night.
+In the summer months of January and February, the feria runs on Saturday nights from 6 p.m. instead of during the day.

 How to get to Mataderos from Downtown Buenos Aires